-Trainers will bring different approaches to anti-oppression work, coming from diverse cultural and organisational backgrounds.
+The three facilitators will bring different approaches to anti-oppression work, coming from diverse cultural, activist and organisational backgrounds.
 Read more about them below.

 Esra has been active in a variety of grassroots groups and civil society organisations in Turkey and in Belgium.
 She is passionate about climate justice, anti-racism, communities of resistance, and networks of solidarity.
 She is part of LABO vzw, a non-profit educational organisation that strives as a movement towards a strong civil society that collectively work to create social change and a commitment to social justice.
 She is currently working at European Network Against Racism (ENAR) and trying to contribute to a stronger and more resilient anti-racist movement.

 Kinga is an anti-oppression facilitator connected to the Anti-discrimination Education Association (TEA) in Poland, for nearly two decades active in prevention of discrimination in the formal and nonformal education.
 Involved in many national and international projects she has been working with youth workers, teachers, school psychologists and pedagogues on issues connected to gender and sexuality (e.g. combating trans- and homophobia, supporting nonheteronormative kids and their parents).
 Also working as a sex educator with teenagers and a WenDo trainer – a self-defence and assertiveness method for women, girls and trans* people.
 In recent years focused mostly on empowering people from discriminated groups through working with body, voice and self reflection on internalized oppressions.